jtbdevelopment/TwistedBattleship/Open Items.md

 - hazelcast cluster group name?
 - refresh on web page not working if on root (ok via FB Canvas)
 - sounds
-- review server side messages

---  Notes on messages
- - ecm, repair, evasive: message to all players
- - spy goes to all players if in shared intel mode
- - fire target/player only, sink/defeat to all
- - victory should be reversed
- - lack of history renders most messages pointless, history would render ecm useless
- - make history list and have ecm wipe history list?